CarlosLTorres/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Course Project for peer assessments - question two
+Course Project for peer assessments - questions two and three